Imel Z.E., Wampold B.E.

 Psychology of Addictive Behaviors: 2008, 22(4), p.
 533–543.

 Unable to obtain a copy by clicking title?
-Try asking the author for a reprint by adapting this prepared e-mail or by writing to Dr Imel at email@example.com.
+Try asking the author for a reprint by adapting this prepared e-mail or by writing to Dr Imel at firstname.lastname@example.org.
+You could also try this alternative source.

 After combining results from studies comparing talking therapies for alcohol problems, this ingenious analysis finds any structured approach grounded in an explicit model as good as any other.
-We have, it's argued, been looking in the wrong direction for therapy's active ingredients.
+Researchers have, it's argued, been looking in the wrong direction for therapy's active ingredients.

-Summary To estimate the relative efficacy of alcohol use disorder treatments, the authors used meta-analysis A recognised set of procedures used to summarise quantitative results from several studies of the same or similar interventions.
+To estimate the relative efficacy of alcohol use disorder treatments, the authors used meta-analysis A recognised set of procedures used to summarise quantitative results from several studies of the same or similar interventions.
 Usually undertaken to allow an intervention's effectiveness to be assessed with greater confidence than on the basis of the studies taken individually.
 In this case used to assess differences in the effectiveness of different interventions. techniques to aggregate the outcomes of studies which directly compared two bona fide psychological treatments.
 They faced the problem of how combine a study where for example treatment A was better than B, with another where A was worse than C. To overcome this they randomly assigned a positive or negative sign to an effect size A standard way of expressing the magnitude of a difference (eg, between outcomes in control and experimental groups) applicable to any quantitative data.
 In this context, a standardised measure of the extent of the difference in drinking outcomes between the treatments compared in each of the studies included in the meta-analysis. expressing the magnitude of the difference between any two treatments.
 Then they estimated how far the distribution of effect sizes conformed to the shape expected if in reality there were no differences.
 A highly variable distribution would indicate that there really were differences in the effectiveness of the treatments which were not due simply to sampling error.
 A smoother, more homogenous distribution would suggest that real differences in effectiveness were at best minor, and that studies which found differences did so largely due to chance variations.
 For alcohol measures as a whole, and for measures of abstinence in particular, the analysis did indeed find that effects were homogenously distributed, indicating that different treatment comparisons yielded a common effect size which was not significantly different from zero.
 Further analyses indicated that the researcher's allegiance to the treatment accounted for a significant portion of what variability there was in differences between treatments.
 The authors argue that the results are consistent with an emphasis on therapeutic processes common across different treatments (such as the relationship between therapist and client) and common mechanisms of change, rather than specific techniques supposedly stimulating specific mechanisms keyed to a specific complaint.

 commentary The analysis brings alcohol therapy squarely within the ambit of a fundamental debate across psychotherapy – whether the drive to devise more effective therapeutic programmes is fundamentally misguided because it is not the specific programme which matters, but 'common factors' which cut across these programmes, such as entering a therapeutic setting within which the patient expects to be helped to get better, the credibility of the therapy to both patient and therapist, its ability to (for that patient) make ordered sense of the patient's 'disorder', in doing so to structure a route out of that disorder which generates optimism, its ability to provide a platform for engaging the client in their recovery, and the therapist's ability to create a supportive environment which facilitates these processes.
 Perhaps the greatest common factor lies in the patients and clients.
 Typically they have reached the point where they desperately want to get better, have realised they need help to do so, and decided to follow a culturally sanctioned route to gaining that help – formal treatment.